Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides explicit prerequisite guidance: 'Run init_project first if the project does not yet exist,' clearly delineating when to use the sibling tool versus this one.
-It also explains the partial update semantics ('Only the fields you specify are changed'), which guides the agent on how to invoke it for incremental changes.
+The description provides explicit when-to-use guidance and a clear precondition: 'Run init_project first if the project does not yet exist.'
+It also explains partial updates: 'Only the fields you specify are changed; unmentioned settings are preserved.'
+This helps the agent decide when and how to invoke the tool correctly.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.